annadema/datastructure/Big O notation.md

 ![](/images/array10-2.png)

 we look at the middle item🡪 smaller than the target value
 we ignore items on the left🡪focus on the items on the right.
 ![](/images/array10-3.png)

 in every step we narrow down our search by half. if we have 1 milion items in array, we find the target with a maximum of 19 comparisons.
 we have logarithmic growth in algorithms where we reduce our work by half in every step (🡪tree and graph)

-## O(2^n) - exponential growth
+## O(2^n) - exponential time

 the exponential growth is the opposite of the logaritmic growth.
 the logaritmic curve slows down as the input size grows